hidetana18/Programmable-Colloidal-Particles-Simulator/README.md

 # Programmable Colloidal Particles Simulator
-Codes written in C for molecular dynamics simulation of Brownian particles with programmable "specific" and "dynamic" inter-particle interactions. (e.g. DNA colloids) You can assign distinct "species" for each particle and define "interaction matrix" to characterize interactions between two particles with respective species.
+Codes written in C for molecular dynamics simulation of Brownian particles with programmable "specific" and "dynamic" inter-particle interactions. (e.g. DNA colloids) You can assign distinct "species" for each particle and define "interaction matrix" to characterize time-dependent inter-particle interactions among them.

 Rapid developments in DNA nanotechnology opened up the new paradigm of "programmable materials" in nano/micron scales.